vbout/vbout-woocommerce-plugin/README.md

   - Syncing Product   ( For Product data prior the use of the plugin)
   ## limitations :
     1 - Upon registration, the only attribute is sent is user email, first name and last name are not sent (this is handeled once this user signs in).
-    2 - if the Administrator has many Customers/Products, the sync might take a while , so it needs optimization with cron.php in Magento.
+    2 - if the Administrator has many Customers/Products, the sync might take a while , so it needs optimization with cron.php in WooCommerce.

 ## Variations :

- Variations in Magento are handeled as a product with aditional SKU (ammended to the original SKu EX: orginialsky-newsku : xxxx-yyyy).
+ Variations in WooCommerce are handeled as a product with aditional SKU (ammended to the original SKu EX: orginialsky-newsku : xxxx-yyyy).
  For this they are being handeled as Parent product (origninal SKU and Price ) are added to product Feed, and all the ammendments ( SKKU and Price ) are added in the cart product data.